How ORISE is making a difference

 One of the key missions of the Oak Ridge Institute for Science and Education (ORISE) is protecting workers, the public and the environment through research, outreach and environmental assessment activities.
 Government agencies must provide assurance that decommissioned land and facilities are safe for reuse and having that confidence comes from the work we do to ensure that projects meet the release criteria of regulatory agencies.

 ORISE strives for consistency and our health physicists have contributed to ANSI standards and the Multi-Agency Radiation Survey & Site Investigation Manual (MARSSIM).
-Through Oak Ridge Associated Universities, the managing contractor of ORISE, we also provide health physics training to help participants understand how to apply industry-approved methodologies to decontamination and decommissioning (D&D) projects.
+Through ORAU, the managing contractor of ORISE, we also provide health physics training to help participants understand how to apply industry-approved methodologies to decontamination and decommissioning (D&D) projects.

 To learn more about how ORISE is making a difference in the area of environmental assessment and health physics, browse through some of the project examples listed below.

 A major milestone was reached this summer when ORISE completed radiological and chemical characterization sampling at ORNL.

 ORISE is supporting efforts that will dramatically reduce the number of high-risk facilities located throughout the Oak Ridge Reservation.

 Learn about a couple of professionals hired to support ORISE’s ARRA-funded work and how it has benefited them.